thrive-spectrexq/github_repo_search_api/README.md

 # GitHub Repositories Search API

-This project implements a GitHub Repositories Search API, allowing users to search for GitHub repositories using ChatGPT.
-The API is documented using Swagger UI for easy exploration and testing.
+This project implements a GitHub Repositories Search API, allowing users to search for GitHub repositories.

 ## Overview